kthpanor/echem/_sources/docs/gradients.md

 :label: eq:mp2_Gamma_ijab
 \Gamma'_{ijab} = \Gamma_{ijab}+\Gamma_{ijab}^\mathrm{A}=-\frac{1}{2}t_{ijab}-2\,\tilde{t}_{ijab}=-t_{ijab} \, .
 ```
-Finally, to determine the $\lambda$ orbital response Lagrange multipliers we insert these density matrices into Eq. {eq}`eq:OrbRspEq`.
-The only non-zero block of $\lambda$ is the occupied-virtual block and the HF density matrices cancel out, so the orbital response equation is:
+Finally, to determine the orbital response Lagrange multipliers $\boldsymbol{\Lambda}$ we insert these density matrices into Eq. {eq}`eq:OrbRspEq`.
+The only non-zero block of $\boldsymbol\Lambda$ is the occupied-virtual block and the HF density matrices cancel out, so the orbital response equation is:
 ```{math}
 :label: eq:lambda_mp2_ov
 &u=i,\, t=a \nonumber\\